nisarganc/llm-task-planner/README.md

 # Task Planning with LLM

-This repository is built upon [SMART-LLM] (https://github.com/SMARTlab-Purdue/SMART-LLM).
+This repository is built upon [SMART-LLM](https://github.com/SMARTlab-Purdue/SMART-LLM).